The most beautiful villages in Italy

 Ragusa

 All of the Baroque villages in Sicily’s Val di Noto are stunning.
 Still, Ragusa’s lofty hilltop location makes it one of the most breathtaking, whether wandering the town or spotting it afar.
-A visit to the Duomo di San Giorgio is a must, and simply exploring the Ragusa on foot, camera in hand, is the best way to see the sights.
+A visit to the Duomo di San Giorgio is a must, and simply exploring the Ragusa on foot, with a camera in hand, is the best way to see the sights.

 the most beautiful villages in Italy -San Gimignano